jordybronowicki37/stream-buddy/README.md

 - Handle multiple people using the bot independently and keep their followed streamers separate.

 # Deployment
+First you must have a `/data` folder in which the app can read and write all it's data.
+In this folder you initially need to provide the `setup.json` file.
+Use the `example-setup.json` file as a template.

 ## With Docker compose
 With the [docker-compose.yml](./docker-compose.yml) file locally available. \
 Create a `.env` file in the same directory as the `docker-compose` file and set the `DISCORD_WEBHOOK_URL` value. \